2016–17 Persian Gulf Pro League: Stadia and locations

-Number of teams by region

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.

 Managerial changes

 Foreign players

 The number of foreign players is restricted to four per Persian Gulf Pro League team, including a slot for a player from AFC countries.
 A team can use four foreign players on the field in each game, including at least one player from the AFC country.
+In bold: Players that have been capped for their national team.